aruzhanKar/-Cyclistic-bike-share-analysis-case-study-/README.md

 ### 2. Prepare Phase

 For this case study I chose 12 data files containing trip data gathered during each month of 2022 (January to December 2022).
-Data has been downloaded from Motivate International Inc. Local copies have been stored securely on Google Drive and here on Kaggle.
+Data has been downloaded from Motivate International Inc. Local copies have been stored securely on Google Drive and here on Github.
 Data can be found here https://divvy-tripdata.s3.amazonaws.com/index.html.
 It was organised by month, and assumed to be credible since it was compiled and published by the organisation.

 ### 3. Process Phase